serber1990/calculateCIDR/README.md

 <h1>How to use:</h1>

+Requires the tabulate library.

+You can install it with:
+<code>pip install tabulate</code>

 <h3>Calculate CIDR</h3>

 1) Execute the script and you will be prompt to enter a CIDR to calculate